balfiere/quartz/content/goldendict.md

 ## dictionaries

-install dictionaries by opening goldendict, clicking "edit" > "dictionaries..." then under "sources" > "files" add the folder that has all the dictionaries you've downloaded. if you want go to "wikipedia" and add the wikitionary of your target language (i recommend adding thai if you're studying it). if you're studying multiple languages i recommend clicking on "groups" and sorting your dictionaries based on target language.
+install dictionaries by opening goldendict, clicking "edit" > "dictionaries…" then under "sources" > "files" add the folder that has all the dictionaries you've downloaded. if you want go to "wikipedia" and add the wikitionary of your target language (i recommend adding thai if you're studying it). if you're studying multiple languages i recommend clicking on "groups" and sorting your dictionaries based on target language.

 a huge repository of dictionaries for many languages can be found [here](https://cloud.freemdict.com/index.php/s/pgKcDcbSDTCzXCs).